 Sesame Seed Cookies

-My love for cookies with sesame seeds began years ago with Greek Koulourakia (pronounced ku-LU-ra-KA) butter cookies.
-I didn’t have another cookie with sesame seeds until years later when I ate a benne seed wafer in Charleston, South Carolina, and rekindled my love of cookies with sesame seeds.
+My love for sesame-seed cookies began years ago with Greek Koulourakia (pronounced ku-LU-ra-KA) butter cookies.
+I didn’t have another cookie with sesame seeds until years later, when I ate a benne seed wafer in Charleston, South Carolina, and rekindled my love of sesame-seed cookies.

 My understanding is that benne seeds are more flavorful than modern-day sesame seeds.
 However, modern-day sesame seeds have been cultivated to contain more oil than heirloom benne seeds.
 With the increase in oil, there was a decrease in flavor — and that is where toasting sesame seeds comes in to enhance their flavor.